cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ![](_static/images/Quick_Tour/quick_tour_13.png)

--    *APPLY VALUE TO COLUMN* > Applies the value of the selected cell to all cells in that column.
+-    **APPLY VALUE TO COLUMN**: Applies the value of the selected cell to all cells in that column.
--    *APPLY VALUE TO SELECTED NODES* > Applies the value of the selected cell to the cells of all nodes selected in the network view (if any).
+-    **APPLY VALUE TO SELECTED NODES**: Applies the value of the selected cell to the cells of all nodes selected in the network view (if any).

    ***NOTE: These tools will modify your data and the changes are irreversible, please use them with caution.***

--    *SELECT NODES* > Selects (highlights) the node in the network view corresponding to the selected cell in the table.
+-    **SELECT NODES**: Selects (highlights) the node in the network view corresponding to the selected cell in the table.